• About

 Chocolate Fig Quinoa Granola Bars

-August 29, 2011 Filled under Breakfast, Cookies & Bars, Pasta, Rice, & Grains, Snacks & Appetizers
+by | Aug 29, 2011 | Breakfast, Cookies & Bars, Pasta, Rice, & Grains, Snacks & Appetizers | 0 comments

-With Labour Day around the corner, for many it’s time to think about back to school snacks.
+With Labour Day around the corner, for many, it’s time to think about back to school snacks.
 My homemade granola bars are packed with protein and keep you feeling full for ages.
 Plus they’re tasty and kind of addictive and surprisingly easy to make.

 bar ingredients